tanvir-robin/Chat-app-serverpod/README.md

 #### Serverpod is an open-source, scalable app server, written in Dart for the Flutter community.

 - Register.
-- Enter OTP that from your mail.
+- Enter OTP from your mail.
 - ✨Chat ✨

 ## Features